pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/organizations.md

 To create an organization:

-1. Select the organization menu at the top of the page.
+1. Select the create organization button at the top of the  navigation.
-1. Select **New organization...**
 1. Provide an organization name, and agree to the terms of service and privacy policy.
 1. Select **Start free trial**.